-Rujuta Gaonkar has been living and working in the Pacific Northwest for the past 12 years, doing research, evaluation and program development in the public health field, always focused on the intersection between public health and social justice.
-She currently coordinates the Health Promotion Change Process at Multnomah County, an internal initiative focused on grounding the work of the county’s health department in empowerment and health equity.
+Rujuta Gaonkar has been living and working in the Pacific Northwest for the past 19 years, doing conducting research and developing, managing and evaluating programs in the public health field, always focused on the intersection between public health and social justice.
 Since her transition to motherhood in early 2010, Rujuta has become more keenly aware of and passionate about the importance of assuring that all parents and caregivers have the support they need to maintain healthy families.

 Katrina Yuen is a mother of two passionate sports enthusiasts, readers, and foodies.
 She is the Director of HR and Operations at FMYI, Inc., a Portland based software company.
 At FMYI, she has implemented family friendly policies she believes everybody deserves: unlimited paid time off, remote work settings, and a culture of trust and family.
 Prior to full-time parenting and part-time start-up HR, Katrina lived the corporate life at Nike in various international HR roles.
 She loves family time, food, and running!